Skip to content

 Cost vs. Capability

-Frontier models (GPT-4o, Claude Opus, Gemini Ultra) deliver the highest quality but cost 10–100× more per token than smaller models (GPT-4o-mini, Claude Haiku, Gemini Flash).
+Frontier models (GPT-5.5, Claude Opus 4.x, Gemini 3.1 Pro) deliver the highest quality but cost 10–100× more per token than smaller models (GPT-5 mini-tier, Claude Haiku, Gemini Flash-Lite).
 The practical pattern is tiered routing: classify incoming requests by complexity; route simple queries to cheap/fast models, complex queries to capable/expensive ones.
 Savings of 60–90% in token costs are achievable without quality degradation on the simple tier—but require an evaluation dataset to validate the routing threshold.

 Latency vs. Quality